-7407 La Jolla Boulevard La Jolla, CA 92037

-www.raremaps.com

-(858) 551-8500 blr@raremaps.com

-America Septentrionalis Concinnata juxta Observationes . . .

-California neither an Island nor a part of the Continent, and I will stay with this point of view until I have seen something more positive than I have seen to date. (quoted from translation in Polk, 316)

-This description precisely describes California as shown on this map and marks this map as an important declaration of De L'Isle's broader cartographic philosophy.
+7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com L'Amerique Septentrionale Dressee sur les Observations de Mrs. de l'Academie Royale des Sciences . . .
+Rue des Canettes prez de St. Sulspice Avec Privilege du Roy pour 20. ans 1700 these two places as though stepping stones during an interrupted work, and I have not believed it necessary to make up any mind about a thing which is still so uncertain; therefore I have made California neither an Island nor a part of the Continent, and I will stay with this point of view until I have seen something more positive than I have seen to date. (quoted from translation in Polk, 316) This description precisely describes California as shown in this map, and marks this map as an important declaration of De L'Isle's broader cartographic philosophy.
 Later, in his map of 1722 (Carte d'Amerique dressee pour l'usage du Roy), De L'Isle would abandon the island theory entirely.
 However, his contemporaries and successors, including his son-in-law, Philippe Buache, remained adherents to the island depiction for some time.
+Thanks to its innovation and consideration, this was the most influential map in the transition from California as an island to a peninsula in the eighteenth century.
+It was also visionary in its depiction of the mouth of the Mississippi, affecting general representations of the North American continent for the entirety of the eighteenth century.
 Detailed Condition: